History of Nurses for Single Payer

 By 2015, Nurses for Single Payer had lost some of its energy, enthusiasm, and involvement – of course, Big Nurse was still showing up at rallies and events, and nurses were active in HCAO and in Jobs with Justice, but NFSP was floundering; it had been somewhat subsumed by the HCAO Healthcare Provider Caucus, and that group was also struggling.
 Carole Most, who was one of the early activists, proposed that we try to re-energize the nurses.
 About six of us, including longtime members Betsy Zucker, Kathy Birch, and David Young, got together at Chris’s house and listened to her proposal – we would reach out to nursing educators in the 14 nursing programs around the state – go to meet with them in person to outline our plan for Oregon nurses to become leaders in the campaign for universal health care.
 Through these nursing leaders, we would recruit nursing students, hospital and community nurses, nurse practitioners and nurse-midwives in communities all over Oregon!

-Currently, NFSP has plans for presentations at three schools in the Portland area; we have engaged the Oregon Student Nurses Association and will be speaking and tabling at their annual meeting in February; we are developing a curriculum that we hope can be used for practicing nurses to get continuing education credits through the Oregon Nurses Association; and we are pursuing other opportunities to present at nursing schools around the state and at professional meetings sponsored by various nursing organizations.
+Currently, NFSP has plans for presentations at nursing schools in the Portland area and beyond.
+We have engaged the Oregon Student Nurses Association.
+We are developing a curriculum that we hope can be used for practicing nurses to get continuing education credits through the Oregon Nurses Association; and we are pursuing other opportunities to present at nursing schools around the state and at professional meetings sponsored by various nursing organizations.
 We have a website, a Power Point presentation about the rationale for single payer from a nurse’s point of view; NFSP buttons which we wear and distribute to other nurses.
-We meet on a regular basis to discuss potential initiatives and to develop those that we have started.
+The Board meets on a regular basis to discuss potential initiatives and to develop those that we have started.

-Last year in New York, the New York State Nursing Association (NYSNA) was instrumental in getting a single-payer bill passed in the New York State House of Delegates.
+In 2015 , the New York State Nursing Association (NYSNA) was instrumental in getting a single-payer bill passed in the New York State House of Delegates.
 On a national level, National Nurses United has endorsed Bernie Sanders for President because of his stand on single-payer health care and has made Medicare for All a principal part of their “Nurses Campaign to Heal America.”
-In Oregon, nurses believe that we have a key role in achieving universal, publicly funded health care and we are bringing our energy and enthusiasm to working toward that goal – everybody in, nobody out!
+In 2022, ONA was instrumental in passing Measure 111 which put access to healthcare as a fundamental right in Oregon’s Constitution.
+NFSP believes that we have a key role in achieving universal, publicly funded health care and we are bringing our energy and enthusiasm to working toward that goal – everybody in, nobody out!